andrewdotn/crk-db/docs/CW.md

 It's unclear how this field is to be interpreted when there are multiple morphemes in `\mrp`.
 A good default assumption is that `\mrp2` only shows the morpheme breakdown for the stem in `\mrp` (so `\mrp2` is essentially the stem components—initial, medial, and final).

-## `\new` **neologism** [multiple]
+## `\new` **new since 2001 publication** [multiple]

 The value of this field is always `new` (with perhaps one exception; see below).
-This field seems to function as a Boolean, indicating (presumably) that the entry is a neologism.
-It might also be a field Arok uses for himself, to keep track of which entries are new.
+This field indicates that the entry was added after the publication of the 2001 edition of the _Cree: Words_ dictionary was published.

+Not all entries since 2001 are marked as new.
+These could potentially be determined based on information in the `\src` field.
 In at least one case, this field appears multiple times, with one of the fields blank, and the other containing `new`.

 ## `\ps` **part of speech** [multiple]

 This field really combines information on part of speech, morpheme type, and inflectional class.
+If an entry has multiple `\ps` fields, those should each be given their own sense (with the same definition, if necessary).

 1. general word class (`N` | `V` | etc.)
 2. specific word class (`VTA` | `VTI` | `VAI` | `VII` | etc.)